Big speed

 Workers' compensation is an insurance system that provides medical and wage benefits to most employees injured while at work.
 Washington State workers' compensation insurance is administered by the state's Labor and Industries (L&I) Department, and you may also see workers' compensation claims called L&I claims.

-How does workmans comp work?
+How does workmans' comp work?
 After you suffer a work injury or illness while performing your job duties, you will file a workers' comp claim against your employer's workers' comp insurance policy.
 If your claim gets accepted, workers' compensation will pay your medical expenses and part of your lost wages.

 But this simple explanation does not capture all the complications involved in workers' compensation insurance.
+If you're facing difficulties with your workers' compensation claim, you can always get help from experienced workers' comp lawyers in Washington.

 What Is Workers’ Comp?